West Kowloon Cultural District: Mega Performance Venue (MPV) and Exhibition Centre

 The MPV was planned as a performance venue with 15,000 seats.
 The board of the WKCDA, however, decided not to use the current Nursery Park as the site for the MPV.
 As of 2021, the Authority was presently considering developing the northern part of the coastal land as a medium-sized multipurpose venue for exhibitions, conventions and performances through privately financed initiatives.

 Batch 3 will also accommodate additional projects under the working titles of Musical Theatre, Great Theatre, Music Centre, Medium Theatre, Xiqu Small Theatre and M+ Phase II.
+Some of these projects will require additional funding approvals and/or subject to review in the future by the WKCDA.

 Temporary usage

 West Kowloon Waterfront Promenade

 Part of the district's site is still used as a temporary promenade, the West Kowloon Waterfront Promenade, opened in 2005 and managed by the Leisure and Cultural Services Department.
 The promenade can be accessed from the east via Museum Drive or via a pedestrian entrance close to the bus station, to the west of the toll booths.
 Bicycles are available for hire for riding along a short waterfront cycle track, which will be removed when the site is developed.